jfro/fuzzy_catalog/README.md

 # FuzzyCatalog

+## Under Development

+This is still pretty heavily under development, but closing in on something I think I can personally use.
+I hope it may be useful to others who were looking for something to catalog their physical books & more with.
+Hopefully more to come!

 ## Features

 - Barcode scanning of physical books via keyboard input scanners (webcam one may still work but have not had much luck with it)